 - Water in well and regularly until tree is established.

 - Select the best location for your potted tree or shrub!
 Keep in mind plant requirements and how big the plant will get when its mature.

-- Dig a hole twice as wide as the diameter of the pot and approximately the same height as the pot.
+- Dig a hole up to twice as wide as the diameter of the pot and approximately the same height as the pot.

 - Carefully remove the root ball from the pot.
 Do not water immediately prior to planting.
 Wait until after planting to water potted trees.
 Lay the shrub or tree on its side with the container near the planting hole.
 Tap the bottom and sides of container until the root ball is loose.
 If the roots are tightly wound they can be gently loosened wIth your hands.